Seneca Haselton: Start of career

 Haselton was a Democrat, and became active in Vermont politics at a time when the Republican Party was in control of every major office and every facet of state government.
 Despite his party affiliation, he attained success at the local level with election as Burlington's city court judge, a position he held from 1878 to 1886.
 He served in the Vermont House of Representatives from 1886 to 1887, and was mayor of Burlington from 1891 to 1894.
+In April 1892, Haselton appointed Patrick J. Cosgrove to the police force; Cosgrove became chief of police in September 1931.

 Later career

 In 1894, President Grover Cleveland appointed Haselton as U.S. Minister to Venezuela.
 He served from July 1894 to May 1895, when he returned to Vermont after Cleveland requested his resignation.
 Haselton was asked to leave his post following a dispute with Admiral Richard Worsam Meade, the commander of the U.S. Navy's North Atlantic Squadron.
 In Meade's version, Haselton was ineffective in Caracas because he was drinking to excess during the workday.
 In Haselton's, Meade broke diplomatic protocol by rushing past Haselton to greet Venezuelan President Joaquín Crespo at a public event before Haselton could properly introduce him, and then continued one-on-one conversations with Crespo about policy matters without including Haselton.

 From 1900 to 1902, Haselton was the Reporter of Decisions for the Vermont Supreme Court.
 In 1902, Associate Justice John W. Rowell was appointed as Chief Justice of the Vermont Supreme Court, and Haselton was appointed to fill the Associate Justice vacancy that resulted.
-He served until 1906, when a newly-passed law reduced the size of the Supreme Court from seven justices to four.
+He served until 1906, when a newly passed law reduced the size of the Supreme Court from seven justices to four.
 From 1906 to 1908, Haselton was the chief judge of the Vermont Superior Court.
 In 1908, Associate Justice James Manning Tyler retired from the state Supreme Court, and Haselton was named to fill the vacancy.
 He served until he was not reappointed in late 1914.
 His retirement lasted less than a month, because public outcry led to Associate Justice Robert E. Healy withdrawing his request for confirmation by the Vermont General Assembly, enabling the legislature to reappoint Haselton in January 1915.
 He served until he retired in 1919.